Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clue set is well-structured, with clear distinctions between informed, misinformed, and fake clues.
-The level of ambiguity and misdirection is appropriate, contributing to a balanced gameplay experience.
+Overall, the clue set is reasonably well-constructed.
+The informed clues are decent, the misinformed could be improved for better ambiguity, and the fake clues are quite effective.
+The difficulty level is appropriate.

 ---